qory2nd/counter-app/README.md

 # counter-app

-The counter app build with javascript
+The counter collaboration app build with javascript